Leo-Bliss/Learn-python-notes/README.md

-just to make a note.
+Just to make a note.